6 Symptoms of Opiate Withdrawal You Should Watch For

 The symptoms of withdrawal typically peak between 24-48 hours after the last usage and mostly subside after a week.
 Some people, however, experience persistent symptoms for months.
 If you notice some or all of these symptoms in a client, it is likely that they are suffering from an opiate withdrawal and are in need of substance abuse rehab.

-Reach out to local resources which can provide your client with the comprehensive, effective treatment necessary to enable a lasting recovery.
+Reach out to local resources which can provide your client with the comprehensive, effective addiction treatment necessary to enable a lasting recovery.
 Look for treatment facility referrals that offer medically-managed detoxification as well as a full continuum of inpatient, outpatient, and ongoing treatment options.
 Addiction is a long-term disease that requires long-term support to provide a sustainable recovery.